Arizona v. Gant

 Arizona v.
-Gant, 556 U.S. 332 (2009), was a United States Supreme Court decision holding that the Fourth Amendment to the United States Constitution requires law enforcement officers to demonstrate an actual and continuing threat to their safety posed by an arrestee, or a need to preserve evidence related to the crime of arrest from tampering by the arrestee, in order to justify a warrantless vehicular search incident to arrest conducted after the vehicle's recent occupants have been arrested and secured.
+Gant, 556 U.S. 332 (2009), was a United States Supreme Court decision holding that the Fourth Amendment to the United States Constitution requires law-enforcement officers to demonstrate an actual and continuing threat to their safety posed by an arrestee, or a need to preserve evidence related to the crime of arrest from tampering by the arrestee, in order to justify a warrantless vehicular search incident to arrest conducted after the vehicle's recent occupants have been arrested and secured.

 Background

-The case involved Rodney J. Gant, who was arrested by Tucson, Arizona, police on an outstanding warrant for driving with a suspended driver’s license.
+The case involved Rodney J. Gant, who was arrested by Tucson, Arizona police on an outstanding warrant for driving with a suspended driver’s license.
 Police arrested Gant in a friend's yard after he had parked his vehicle and was walking away.
 Gant and all other suspects on the scene were then secured in police patrol cars.
-The officers then searched Gant's vehicle.
-After finding a weapon and a bag of cocaine, they also charged him with possession of a narcotic drug for sale and possession of drug paraphernalia.
+After the officers searched Gant's vehicle and found a weapon and a bag of cocaine, they also charged him with possession of a narcotic drug for sale and possession of drug paraphernalia.

-Arguments before the Court
+Arguments before the court

-Thomas Frank Jacobs (Tucson, Arizona), lead counsel for Rodney Gant, argued the case before the U.S. Supreme Court on October 7, 2008.
-Jacobs argued that an unreasonable expansion of a limited authority to search vehicles incident to arrest provided by the Supreme Court's 1981 decision in New York v.
-Belton was occurring.
-Lower courts were allowing searches after the initial justifications for setting aside the Fourth Amendment's warrant requirement had ceased to exist, relying on a so-called bright-line rule of "if arrest, then search."
-Jacobs argued, and the Court ultimately agreed, that such application of the Belton exception caused the exception to "swallow the rule," allowing unconstitutional searches.
+Gant's counsel argued that an unreasonable expansion of a limited authority to search vehicles incident to arrest provided by the Supreme Court's 1981 decision in New York v.
+Belton had been occurring.
+Lower courts had been permitting searches that occurred after the initial justification for setting aside the Fourth Amendment's warrant requirement had ceased to exist, relying on a so-called bright-line rule of "if arrest, then search."
+Gant argued, and the court ultimately agreed, that such application of the Belton rule caused the exception to "swallow the rule," allowing unconstitutional searches.

 Amici curiae

-A group of legal scholars, including University of Iowa law professor James Tomkovicz, wrote an amicus curiae brief asking the court to overturn the 1981 case, New York v.
-Belton, that granted police the authority to search a person's vehicle even if that person is not in the vehicle.
+A group of legal scholars, including University of Iowa law professor James Tomkovicz, wrote an amicus curiae brief asking the court to overturn the 1981 case of New York v.
+Belton that granted police the authority to search a person's vehicle even if the person is not in the vehicle.
 According to Tomkovicz, Belton failed to meet the constitutional standard of probable cause.